CJT-Jackton/CJT-Jackton.github.io-HUGO/content/posts/shader-breakdown-lcd-display.en.md

 Make sure the HDR and post processing are enabled and use the ACES tone mapping so that you can see the effect.
 We also want to use [Trilinear filtering](https://en.wikipedia.org/wiki/Trilinear_filtering) for the LCD pixel texture.
 Trilinear filtering will interpolate between mipmap level on top of Bilinear filtering, effectively remove the abruptly jump between texture lod when zoom in and zoom out with the cost of a small overhead.

-Finally, to add some finishing touches, you can implement some glitch effect.
-There are all sorts of glitches out there, and the most common one is interlacing artifact caused by mismatched refresh rate of signal source and display.
+Finally, to add some finishing touches, you can implement some glitch effect that I won't going to in this post.
+There are all sorts of glitches out there, and the most common one is interlacing artifact caused by the mismatched refresh rate of signal source and display.
+You don't have to overexaggerate the effect since modern days displays handle glitches very well.
 I gonna leave the implementation to you.

 ---